Rilee991/cric-funn/README.md

 2. Make a new cric-funn logo
 3. Make jsconfig for src folder
 12. Explore push-notifications
-16. Making functionality for saving backups and restoring

 #### COMPLETED:
 1. Need to delete all unused resources